March 15, 2014

 The Dragon meets his Master in the Wizard.
 Angry and resistant, the Dragon vents his rage at the Wizard’s all powerful magic.

 The Dragon’s body shimmers in black silk on black Congress cloth with accents of red silk and fine gold metallic in the wing.
-Depending on the viewing angle and the light source, the body of the Dragon will appear or partially disappear, leaving only a glimmer of the fine gold to be seen.
+Depending on the angle of viewing and light source, because the body of the Dragon is stitched black on black, it will appear or partially disappear, leaving only a glimmer of the fine gold to be seen.
 This lends to the mystery and intrigue of the design.
 The wing is worked in a variety of patches, using creative stitches, and couched patterns, all in the recessive color of black with a splash of red and gold.

 The Wizard’s robe of ‘quilted’ gold silk is faced with velvet and trimmed with multiple rows of couched gold cording on the cuffs.
 His long scarf is adorned with a geometric pattern worked in red silk and fine gold, which incorporates the black of the canvas into the design.
-An undergown in a fine gold networked pattern filled with rich purple silk, showing touches of red completes the robe.
+An undergown, in a fine gold-networked pattern filled with rich purple silk, shows touches of red to complete the robe.

 The design is worked on black Congress cloth to enhance the dramatic look of the figures.
 The fine black cord used in the body of the Dragon is actually 1 ply of a 6-ply cord that is used in the spine of the Dragon.
 Each student will learn, with explicit instructions, to successfully separate the ply to be used as a single strand for the body stitching.